 - Utility Warehouse.

-If you are eligible, your electricity supplier will explain how to claim – you may need to supply some proof of the benefits you receive.
+Your electricity supplier will explain how to claim.
+You may need to supply some proof of the benefits you receive.

 “It sounds complicated”